udsysnthi/ishara/content/pages/tours.md

         tagline: '03'
         subtitle: ''
         text: >
-          offers a range of curated tours all around the sri lanka to help guests explore the natural beauty, cultural heritage, and spiritual significance of the region.
+          [/contact](/contact)offers a range of curated tours all around the sri lanka to help guests explore the natural beauty, cultural heritage, and spiritual significance of the region.
 Contact us for your perfect tour plan.
         image:
           type: ImageBlock
           url: /images/800x750-61.jpg